Rømø: Sail on the Sand and Discover its Whaling Past

-Rømø is really the perfect island to go to in Denmark for outstanding nature experiences, as well as unique outdoor activities powered by the waves and the wind.
+Rømø is the perfect island to go to in Denmark for outstanding nature experiences, as well as unique outdoor activities powered by the waves and the wind.

 Rømø’s whaling heyday

-Often the commanders brought back whalebones and whale jaws which they used instead of timber – for instance to construct entrance portals and fences around their properties.
+Often, the commanders brought back whalebones and whale jaws, which they used instead of timber – for instance, to construct entrance portals and fences around their properties.

 10 Copenhagen top attractions